Galaxie Blog HTML5 Grid Interfaces

 The Theme Grid is mainly used to edit the theme details using the Theme Settings Interface.
 Click on the link in the Theme Name column to open this interface.

-When selecting the theme that you want to start from, pay attention to the primary colors of the buttons, logos, and the color at the top of the blog post calendar icons when copying an existing theme.
+When selecting the theme you want to start from, pay attention to the primary colors of the buttons, logos, and the color at the top of the blog post calendar icons when copying an existing theme.
 You will want to try to match these primary accent colors when choosing new backgrounds and Logos for your new theme.

 Use Theme will make the theme available to a blog post and be available in the menu.
 Unchecking this checkbox will remove the theme from the blog.